Constructive Decision Theory: The Axioms

 \subsection{Cancellation}

-Axioms such as the independence axiom or the sure thing principle are required to get the requisite linearity for an SEU representation.
-But in their usual form these axioms cannot be stated in our framework as they place restrictions on preference relations over acts and we do not have acts.
-Moreover, some of our representation theorems apply to finite sets of acts, while the usual statement of mixture axioms requires a mixture space of acts.
-For us, the role of these axioms is performed by the \emph{cancellation axiom}, which we now describe.
-Although simple versions of the cancellation axiom have appeared in the literature (e.g. \citeasnoun{scott64} and \citeasnoun{KLST71}), it is nonetheless not well known, and so before turning to our framework we briefly explore some of its implications in more familiar settings.
+Although simple versions of the cancellation axiom have appeared in the literature (e.g., \citet{scott64} and \citet{KLST71}), it is nonetheless not well known, and so before turning to our framework we briefly explore some of its implications in more familiar settings.
 Nonetheless, some of the results here are new; in particular, the results on cancellation for partial orders.
 These will be needed for proofs in the appendix.

 Let $C$ denote a set of choices and $\succeq$ a preference relation on~$C$.
 We use the following notation: Suppose $\< a_1,\ldots,a_n\>$ and $\langle b_1,\ldots,b_n\rangle$ are sequences of elements of $C$.
 If for all $c\in C$, $\#\{j:a_j=c\}= \#\{j:b_j=c\}$, we write $\{\{a_1,\ldots a_n\}\}= \{\{b_1,\ldots,b_n\}\}$.
 That is, the \emph{multisets} formed by the two sequences are identical.